esimonetti/SugarSAMLOpiLDAP/README.md

 # SugarSAMLOpiLDAP
-When SSO SAML authentication is enabled, bind the credentials against LDAP for the Outlook Plugin (OPI) instead of local Sugar database credentials
+Authenticate against LDAP for the Outlook Plugin (OPI) instead of local Sugar database credentials, when SSO SAML authentication is enabled.

 ## Notes
 This customisation applies to you, if your Sugar system has a SSO SAML based solution for authentication that sources and/or synchronises periodically users credentials from LDAP, and you have the need authentication the Outlook Plugin (OPI) to archive emails against the LDAP credentials.